 We always plan ahead using apps like Campendium or RV Trip Wizard to see what others have said about connectivity in a campsite.
 If we know that service is bad, we may still go, but knowing it will need to be a shorter stay.
 Cities and urban areas almost always have great cell coverage, so we don’t worry about it when visiting them.

 Overall, if connectivity is essential, trip planning will need to be part of it.
 Amazingly, we went all the way to the Arctic Ocean and had pretty good connectivity the whole way because of our planning, gear, and data plans.

 Installing An RV Internet System

 Once you’ve chosen your RV internet gear, you need to install it in your RV somehow…and somewhere.
 This can be a trick, as many people don’t like the idea of drilling additional holes in their RV roof.
 Here are a few things to consider when installing gear.

 Non Hole Installations

-RV internet equipment needs power, usually 12 volts (although our pepwave can accept 5v to 48v!).
-Getting power to the are you need can be tricky in RV’s as running new wires in the wall is usually not an option.
+RV internet equipment needs power, usually 12 volts (although our Pepwave can accept 5v to 48v!).
+Getting power to the area you need can be tricky in RVs as running new wires in the wall is usually not an option.
 Things to consider to get 12v to your equipment is tapping into existing power sources like lights.

-Our most recent install actually utilized some old speaker wires that were already instlaled in the wall.
-We didnt have 12 v where we needed but used the speaker cables to connect to a 12V supply and ran wires off them to the equipment.
+Our most recent install actually utilized some old speaker wires that were already installed in the wall.
+We didn’t have 12 v where we needed it but used the speaker cables to connect to a 12V supply and ran wires off them to the equipment.
 Sometimes you just need to get creative.

 Reliable RV Internet On The Move Is Possible